 Magisk Manager term is very familiar to us in these days mostly who were associated with the word Rooting.
-Magisk Manager is the best alternative for the Chainfires SuperSu.
-So many of us still using SuperSu binary for rooting Android devices because it is popular and Everyone Suggested this method only for the rooting device.
+Magisk Manager is the best alternative to the Chainfires SuperSu.
+So many of us still using SuperSu binary for rooting Android devices because it is popular and Everyone Suggested this method only for the ooting device.
 But Google added a few security measures on an android marshmallow or later.

-It causes some issues for Rooting process, and that measures prevent the Superuser daemon to do its job.
+It causes some issues for the Rooting process, and that measures prevent the Superuser daemon to do its job.
 So, Chainfire developed the Systemless root method for the Android devices.
 Probably you may think that What is system less rooting?
 This method involves in the process of rooting the android without doing any system partitions so that it named as Systemless root.

 In this race, so many other developers follow the same procedure for rooting android. topjohnwu is one of them who was made the system less Xposed framework.
 (Recently Xposed framework for android nougat has released Unofficial By PurifyOS team.)
 Then it leads to doing Magisk which is also known as Magic Mask.

 Table Of Contents

 - 2 How to Download Magisk Manager Latest Version